cons00000/Project-lung-cancer/README.md

 ## Model Methodology

 ### DuneAI for Segmentation
 **DuneAI** is a deep learning model designed for the automated detection and segmentation of non-small cell lung cancer (NSCLC) in CT images.
-It relies on the **[precision-medicine-toolbox](https://github.com/primakov/precision-medicine-toolbox)** for data preprocessing.
+We use the **[precision-medicine-toolbox](https://github.com/primakov/precision-medicine-toolbox)** for data preprocessing.

+- **Preprocessing:** DICOM images are converted to NRRD using the precision medicine toolbox.
 - **Input Format:** NRRD files.
-- **Preprocessing:** DICOM images are converted to NRRD using the provided scripts.

 ### T-Stage Classification Logic
-The model first segments the tumor and calculates its size.
-This size is then mapped to a clinical T-stage according to established guidelines.
+The model first segments the tumor and outputs a mask.
+We then calculate the size of the mask to give the tumor size.
+Ultimatly it is mapped to a clinical T-stage according to established guidelines.

 **Table 1: Mapping Tumor Size to T-Stage**
 | T-Stage | Tumor Size                   |